Bev Perdue: Lieutenant governor

-In 2000, she defeated Republican Betsy Cochrane for the lieutenant governor's seat, becoming North Carolina's first female lieutenant governor; she was re-elected in 2004.
+In 2000, she defeated Republican Betsy Cochrane for the lieutenant governor's seat, becoming North Carolina's first woman lieutenant governor; she was re-elected in 2004.
 As lieutenant governor, Perdue's most significant act was casting the tie-breaking vote that established the North Carolina Education Lottery.

 2008 gubernatorial election

 Perdue announced her 2008 candidacy for governor on October 1, 2007, at her hometown, New Bern, North Carolina.
 On October 22, 2007, pro-choice Emily's List endorsed her campaign.

 On May 6, 2008, Perdue won the Democratic nomination for governor, defeating State Treasurer Richard H. Moore and Dennis Nielsen.

 Perdue raised $15 million for the general election and ran ads against her Republican opponent, Charlotte Mayor Pat McCrory, criticizing him for not being tough enough on illegal immigration.

 Her 2008 gubernatorial campaign was under both state and federal investigation for donation irregularities and was fined $30,000 in 2010.
 Despite a national Democratic tide and Perdue's fundraising edge, in the general election campaign McCrory led Perdue at first; Perdue slowly gained as the Democratic candidate.
 Perdue and McCrory remained close, with the two often polling in a statistical tie in what was the closest race for governor in the nation.
 Perdue ran slightly behind her opponent in polls released the week before the election.
 Pundits speculated that Perdue was hurt by current Democratic Governor Mike Easley's decreasing popularity and McCrory's efforts to tag her as part of the Political corruption in Raleigh: consultants mentioned Perdue's "difficulty of being the candidate of continuity in a change election."

 While McCrory received the endorsement of most major newspapers in the state (which typically endorse Democrats), Perdue received the endorsement of actor and director Andy Griffith, who filmed a campaign ad on her behalf.

 Perdue defeated McCrory on November 4, 2008, 50.3% to 46.9%.